decred/dcrdata/README.md

 dependencies.
 If the dependencies are configured correctly, there will be no modifications to the `go.mod` and `go.sum` files.

+**Beware:** For the v3 dcrdata module, the executable generated by `go build` may be named "v3" instead of "dcrdata".

 ### Building with Go 1.10

 Module-enabled builds with Go 1.10 require the [vgo](https://github.com/golang/vgo) command.
-Follow the same procedures as if you were [using go 1.11](#building-with-go-111), but replacing `go` with `vgo`.
+Follow the same procedures as if you were [using Go 1.11](#building-with-go-111), but replacing `go` with `vgo`.

 **NOTE:** The `dep` tool is no longer supported.
 If you must use Go 1.10, install and use `vgo`.
-If possible, upgrade to [go 1.11](#building-with-go-111) or using the docker [container build instructions](#building-dcrdata-with-docker).
+If possible, upgrade to [Go 1.11](#building-with-go-111) or using the Docker [container build instructions](#building-dcrdata-with-docker).

 ### Setting build version flags

-By default, dcrdata the version string will be postfixed with "-pre+dev".
+By default, the version string will be postfixed with "-pre+dev".
 For example, `dcrdata version 3.1.0-pre+dev (Go version go1.11)`.
 However, it may be desireable to set the "pre" and "dev" values to different strings, such as "beta" or the actual commit hash.
 To set these values, build with the `-ldflags` switch as follows: